stevengoulden1/Shillometer/README.md

 Essentially we are looking for the stars to align across a number of metrics and k-means might be able to identify these clusters in a way that regression couldn't.

-So I used 5 clusters which I had troughly optimised using silhouette and inertia scores (ie using a number of clusters, 'k' to arrive at the most densely packed clusters across the various dimensions, or features).
+So, I used 5 clusters which I had roughly optimised using silhouette and inertia scores (ie using a number of clusters, 'k' to arrive at the most densely packed clusters across the various dimensions, or features).
 I did this without forward return data so that the model wouldn't learn future returns and be overfit, ie to avoid information leakage.
 I then appended the returns so that we could rank the clusters by forward return performance.
 Other than the top performing bucket which identified deep value/ oversold trades, the results for Solana showed a weak positive return to the social media data, but generally positive correlation to momentum features such as RSI or 10/20 ema.

    ![box_SOL](./images/sol_boxplots.png)